Simon-Brandt/ShellArgparser/README.md

 Two things have changed in the invokation call: The `-b` option now appears twice, with the first of which being followed by two values instead of one.
 Then, the `-c` option has its value given as `A,B` (note the comma).

 From the report for the `-b` option, an alias of `--var-2`, you can see that all three values&mdash;`2`, `3`, and `4`&mdash;are passed to `var_2`.
-Thus, it is possible to define keyword arguments to accept more than one value (just as `pos_2` already has shown for the positional arguments), with any given value being concatenated to the last given option name (or rather, the last hyphenated value).
+Thus, it is possible to define keyword arguments to accept more than one value (just as `pos_2` already has shown for the positional arguments), with any given value being concatenated to the last given option name (or rather, the last hyphenated value, a difference important for nonexistent option names).
 You can even call an argument multiple times, passing values at different positions to it, though it seems rather counterproductive (in terms of confusing and unnecessarily verbose) for usage in scripts.
 On the command line, however, it may save you to go back when you realize you forgot to type a value.
 Another use case even for scripts would again be the gathering of command-line arguments or values from different processes, combining the two streams without needing to care whether they pass mutually exclusive option names or the same.

 As you can see from the `-c` option, you can also use commas (again actually [`ARGPARSER_ARG_DELIMITER_2`](#argparser_arg_delimiter_2) characters) to pass multiple values at the same time.
 These have the same meaning as whitespace-delimited arguments, again with the exception of not interpreting hyphens as option names.
 As a stylistic advice, for scripts, use long options, the equals sign, and commas, as they tend to look clearer; whereas for simple command-line usage, take advantage of the short options and the ability to use spaces as delimiter, as both are faster to type.